celebisait/no_magic_tut/README.md

 4. I use Python 2.7
 5. The output will be written to `output/` directory.
 So, please take a look if everything looks good.
+6. Send a pull request if everything looks good.

 ### Prerequisites